Dog Dental Cleaning Without Anesthesia – My Review

 UPDATED: originally published January 2016.

 Since writing about anesthesia-free teeth cleaning, I’ve been berated and stalked (yes, stalked….
-I can see your email address and see you work for a vet) repeatedly with comments about how anesthesia-free teeth cleaning is horrible and Chester will die if he gets it.
-I disagree.
-Here’s why.
+I can see your email address and see you work for a vet) repeatedly with comments about how anesthesia-free teeth cleaning is horrible and my dogs will die.

 Anesthesia-free Teeth Cleaning – The Negative Claims